Recruitment for Diversity

 There are several local and national diversity recruitment initiatives which have successfully recruited new professionals into librarianship.
 These recruitment programs often facilitate active discussion lists for their programs’ alumni.
 The Institute of Museum and Library Services, a source of funding for many of the nation’s largest diversity recruitment initiatives, maintains a directory of funded programs which can be searched for “Master’s Level” programs.

-The Office for Diversity administers the Spectrum Scholarship Program, which has provided over 730 scholarships to diverse individuals pursuing a Masters in library and information science.
+The Office for Diversity administers the Spectrum Scholarship Program, which has provided over 900 scholarships to individuals from racial and ethnic underrepresented groups pursuing a Masters in library and information science.
 Like other recruitment programs, Spectrum maintains a discussion list of both alumni and current scholars.
 Job opportunities may be posted to the discussion list by sending announcements to firstname.lastname@example.org.

 Simple acts like being responsive to applicants who seek information about the position and providing all applicants with an acknowledgement of the receipt of their application can help to maintain respect and breed good will.
 Even for applicants who may not ultimately be selected, creating a courteous and respectful experience may encourage their future application for a position better suited to their skills.